mitchcepaitis/ctf-writeups/README.md

-# ctf-writeups
+# CTF Writeups
-Solved CTF solutions
+This is a simple collection of solved CTF challenges.